riyadey08/email-spam-detection/README.md

 ##  Results Summary
 - Traditional ML models deliver strong baselines for structured datasets.
+- The high accuracy achieved by the traditional ML than DL because of the small dataset size.
 - LightGBM achieves high accuracy with low training time.
 - Neural Networks provide better generalization on unseen data.
 - SVM achieves the best overall performance (~98% accuracy).